PSU-ICDS/icds_docs/docs/software/containers.md

 - **Do not load environment modules on the host (Roar) that are intended to be used _inside_ the container.**
+- This can lead to unexpected errors or the use of unintended or unexpected software versions.
-- If you load an **R** module on the host system, the host's **R library path** will often be exposed to and prioritized by the container, overriding the container's built-in R libraries.
-This can lead to unexpected errors or use of the wrong software versions.
+	- For example, if you load an **R** module on the host system, the host's **R library path** will often be exposed to and prioritized by the container, overriding the container's built-in R libraries.
 - **Best Practice:** Run a `module purge` in your batch script _before_ starting the container to ensure a clean host environment.